Overview

 - Poisonous

-- Toxic Fumes
+- Toxic fumes

 Many solids, gasses and liquids used in the production of fuels, medicines, plastics, and other products and processes in our community are classified as hazardous.
 Hazardous materials are used, stored and transported daily throughout the country.
 Under most circumstances, these materials are handled safely.
-However, when improperly handled, disposed of or released these substances can become hazardous to people and the environment necessitating coordinated planning fro emergencies.
+However, when improperly handled, disposed of or released, these substances can become hazardous to people and the environment necessitating coordinated planning for emergencies.

 Emergency Response Plan